 Typically, unemployment compensation is not a regular event and is not counted as qualifying income when buying a home.
 Makes sense, right?
-Why count income that is temporary, plus the person is out of work?
-In most cases, that would be correct, but there is a scenario where unemployment income may be used to qualify for a mortgage.
+Why count temporary income, plus the person is out of work?
+In most cases, that would be correct, but there is a scenario where we can use unemployment income for mortgage qualification.

 How to Count Unemployment Compensation as Income